THE BEST LAS VEGAS PROPERTIES

 payments are made on time, and to prevent tax liens from occurring.

-tenancy of property that provides right of survivorship and is available only to
+property that provides right of survivorship and is available only to a husband

-a husband and wife.
+and wife.
 One spouse dies the property goes to the other spouse.
+Contrast with

-without right of survivorship.
-Contrast with tenancy by the entirety and with
+property without right of survivorship.
+Contrast with tenancy by the entirety

 Termite Report - A report that results from an